KalilouSySav/memory-game/README.md

 Ensure that you have Node.js installed on your machine.
 This will also install npm (Node Package Manager) which is required to install http-server.

+### Unsplash API

+This project uses the Unsplash API to generate random images for the cards.
+To use the API, you'll need to sign up for a developer account and create an application.
+You can do so by visiting the [Unsplash Developers](https://unsplash.com/developers) page.

+Once you have created an application, you'll need to copy the access key and paste it in the `script.js` file.
+You can do so by replacing the value of the `accessKey` variable with your access key.

 ### Installation

 1. Open your terminal.